pascal-felique/NNCV/README.md

 We have modified and integrated the code of the Fast-SCNN model architecture to make it compatible with the existing training framework.

-We have made 2 versions of the training script: perform training with Curriculum Learning or perform training with Curriculum Learning and Knowledge Distillation.
+We have made different versions of the training script: perform training with Curriculum Learning or perform training with Curriculum Learning and Knowledge Distillation.

-There are 2 different slurm job scripts to either launch the training based on Curriculum Learning or the training based on Curriculum Learning and Knowledge Distillation.
+There are different slurm job scripts to either launch the training based on Curriculum Learning or the training based on Curriculum Learning and Knowledge Distillation.

 There is also a variant of Curriculum Learning with a Dice Loss component included in the Loss calculation.